Featured Ingredient: Babassu Oil

 1. The Perfect Non-Drying Oil

 Babassu is a non-drying oil (solid up to 75°F) that can be used in food, and in many beauty applications.
-Non-drying may seem like a no-brainer, but there are actually oils that can have a reverse reaction on dry skin, making it even dryer.
+Non-drying may seem like a no-brainer, but there are actually oils that can have a reverse reaction on dry skin, making it even dryer but there are few straightforward ways to target skin barrier.
 For example, coconut oil is actually considered drying.
 You are probably thinking, “What!?
 The holy coconut oil has flaws?!”
 Yup, it does in some uses.
 For example, a 100% coconut oil soap is often too cleansing, causing your skin to dry out.
 For 100% coconut oil soap to work better, you have to add more coconut oil, called “superfatting” in the soapmaking world.
 Having extra unsaponified superfat oils in your soap can often make your soap a little more moisturizing, but it leads to soap going rancid much quicker, and it can make a soap a little on the soft side.
 We use coconut oil in our soaps, but at a percentage where we only get its benefits.
 Babassu is different though, unless you have an allergy to it, it will not cause any adverse reactions.
 Not only that, it will absorb quickly and easily into the skin, not leaving a greasy feeling behind (your skin will feel soft and silky!).
 And speaking of allergies, if you are allergic to coconut oil, there’s a great chance that you may not be allergic to Babassu!
 If you are allergic to coconut and want to try babassu, just be sure to take precautions ahead of time in the case that you are allergic to babassu.
 It’s worth a try!

 2. Softens Hair & Helps with a Flaky Scalp